johndugan/eslint-config/README.md

 -   `~/.eslintrc` for Mac, Linux, and WSL
 -   `C:\Users\username\.eslintrc` for Windows

+2. Create an `.babelrc` configuration file in your user's home directory.

+-   `~/.babelrc` for Mac, Linux, and WSL
+-   `C:\Users\username\.babelrc` for Windows

-2. Install NPM packages globally: `npm install --global eslint-config-prettier eslint-plugin-prettier`
+3. Install NPM packages globally: `npm install --global eslint-config-prettier eslint-plugin-prettier`

 Inside the `.eslintrc` file, create a json object similar to the one below.
 Any ESLint rules you want to add or overide from my `eslint-config-johndugan` configuration are defined in the `rules` object.